gcostaneto/KernelMethods/README.md

 ## Genomic Prediction

 > Genomic predictions were performed using the Bayesian Genotype plus Genotype × Environment (BGGE) package (Granato et al. 2018) fitted to 10,000 iterations with the first 1,000 cycles removed as burn-in with thinning equal to 2.
 To run the following examples, please download the genotypic, phenotypic and environmental data [here](https://github.com/gcostaneto/KernelMethods/tree/master/Heredity%20Data%20Set).
 To run HELIX, for example, use M and S from Molecular_HELIX.RData as A_matrix and D_matrix, respectively (same for Molecular_USP.RData).
 Then, run the previous examples (kernels section).

+> In the EnvRtype package, now is availble a function named kernel_model() that runs the same algorithm from BGGE, but with some advantages such as already computes and organizes the variance components with their respective confidence intervals.
+If you want to use another package, you can use the functions to create the different kernel methods and use this relationship matrix in another functions.
+For DK, you can use M <- opt_AK(K = K,y = y,tr = training,nl = 10,package = 'other'), in which K is list of kernels (genomic and enviromic) and the argument 'package' denotes that your kernels will be processed to run in another packages.
+By default package = 'BGGE', which means that this output can be run in BGGE and EnvRtype.

 ```{r}
 # example: Using model 5 com DK